 Final Words: How to Move Ahead?

 As more people can afford the cost of solar, there will be plenty of waste material generation.
-There’s a stark need for more solar panel recycling plants in the industry to deal with such issues.
+There’s a stark need for more solar panel recycling plants to deal with such issues.
 Another way to ensure proper eco-friendly disposal of chemicals would be imposing a fee on solar manufacturers.